rolandoalvarado/bob-v2/README.md

            When I try launch it
            Then the system should alert me by email

-* For more sample feature files, see [the actual mCloud Features feature files in](https://bitbucket.org/wdamarillo/mcloud_features/src/375ec13be815/features/feature_files/).
+* For more sample feature files, see [the actual mCloud Features feature files](https://bitbucket.org/wdamarillo/mcloud_features/src/375ec13be815/features/feature_files/).

 Helpful references for development
 ----------------------------------